python-parsy/parsy/docs/overview.rst

 Parsy differentiates itself from other solutions with the following:

+* it is not a parser generator, but a combinator based parsing library.
-* a very clean implementation, only a few hundred lines.
+* a very clean implementation, only a few hundred lines, that borrows from the best of recent combinator libraries.
 * free, good quality documentation, all in one place.
 (Please raise an issue on GitHub if you have any problems, or find the documentation lacking in any way).